 What happens after the colonoscopy?

 If polyps were found during your procedure, you may need to have a repeat colonoscopy.
-Your surgeon will decide on the frequency of your colonoscopy exams.
+Your specialist will decide on the frequency of your colonoscopy exams.

 What complications can occur?

 Most colonoscopies are safe and uncomplicated.
 However, as with any procedure there is a small chance of side effects or complications.
 These range from discomfort and pain during the procedure, bleeding which is usually minor and stops on its own but may require a transfusion or re-intervention, and the small possibility of a perforation (making a hole).
 This is rare occurring in less than 1:1000 although the risk does go up if interventions are undertaken.
 This could require an operation with the formation of a stoma (a bag) this may be temporary or permanent and may require removal or repair of part of the bowel.
 You should also be aware that this examination is not perfect and even with a skilled endoscopist some abnormalities may be missed.